stllfe/pyedpiper/README.md

 # Pyedpiper
-It's a small (or not really) ML-training and evaluating pipeline built upon pytorch-lightning.
+It's a small (or not really) ML-related set of handy tools to compliment PyTorch-Lightning.
-Key aspects that I want to address here are flexibility and extendability.
+Key aspects I wanted to address were flexibility and extendability of PyTorch-Lightning models and pipelines.

-I hate touching any 'framework-related' code every time I switch some tiny bits of my model or the process itself during researches at work.
-My ultimate goal is absolutely hands-free experiment tweeking using only configuration files.
+Ultimate goal is absolutely hands-free experiment tweeking using only configuration files.
-Sometimes you want things to be just plug and play.
-Or at least I do.

-Pyedpiper is purely custom WIP "please don't judge me" type of project.
-So yeah, let me flex my architecture muscles!